rfdspeng/ml_ai_portfolio/notes/machine_learning/training-and-evaluation.md

 * Split your data into train and test
 * Written transformation pipelines (e.g. missing values, encoding, scaling) to automatically prepare your data for training the ML algorithm

-# Evaluating different model types
+# Evaluate different model types on the training set

 **Important notes:**
 * The goal of this step is to shortlist a few model types before tuning the hyperparameters